 Geographic Performance

-Track installs by country, region, and city to identify high-performing markets and optimize localization efforts.
+Track installs by country, region, and city to identify high-performing markets and prioritize localization.
 Smler's link-level analytics provides detailed geographic breakdowns.

 Device and OS Distribution

-Understanding which devices and OS versions your users have helps prioritize development and testing efforts.
+Understanding which devices and OS versions your users have helps prioritize development and testing effort.
 Monitor:

 iOS vs Android split